Shifted HSS solvers for the indefinite Helmholtz equation: HSS iteration for the shifted system

-In this section we define a stationary iterative method for the shifted (\emph{i.e.} $\delta>0$) mixed and primal systems.
+In this section we define stationary iterative methods for the shifted (\emph{i.e.} $\delta>0$) primal and mixed systems.
 The stationary method can be used as a preconditioner, or a solver in its own right.
 We motivate this by formulating an HSS iteration using operators on the finite element space, before reformulating as a standard variational formulation that demonstrates how to implement the iteration in practice, before analysing the convergence.